Learn About the Best Soil for Autoflowers

 Be sure to maintain a normal pH

-The soil ph is a parameter describing the soil's acidity or alkalinity level.
+The soil ph is a parameter describing the soil’s acidity or alkalinity level.
 It features a scale reading from 1 extreme acidity through 7 neutral to 14 extreme alkalinities.
 Depending on the components of the soil, the ph can vary.
-For example, Autoflowers generally grow better in a slightly acidic soil medium.
-Except for the neutral minerals, your auto-flower soil might contain different materials that can alter the ph of the soil.
+For example, Autoflowers generally grow better in a slightly acidic medium.
+Except for the neutral minerals, your auto-flower soil might contain different materials that can alter the ph.
 As you add new components, you must keep track of the ph changes to avoid damage to your auto-flower seed.

 Experienced cannabis farmers keep their soils mixed within an optimal Ph range of 6.2 -2 6.5.
 A significant variation of this range can adversely affect your plant, burn out the beneficial organisms and deactivate the nutrients.
 If the Ph of your soil is altered, you might need to add stabilizing materials to correct it.
 For example, if the Ph is low, tending much towards acidity, you can add dolomite as a stabilizing agent.
 If the pH becomes too low, tending much toward basicity, you can add pine needles as a natural stabilizing agent.